Spaghetti Western and Meatballs: Plot

 As the episode begins Bob and Louise are about to start playing "Burn Unit", a game they play at night where they flip through the channels and make sarcastic comments about what is on television.
 During the course of this game, Bob stumbles across his favorite movie, a spaghetti Western called "Banjo", and calls a halt to the game.
-Gene comes through the living room carrying a plunger, apparently having clogged the toilet, and becomes entranced with the film as well.
+Gene comes through the living room carrying a plunger, apparently preparing to clog the toilet, and becomes entranced with the film as well.
 He joins his father and sister on the couch, which does not sit well with Louise as she feels Gene is encroaching on her special time with Bob.

 The next morning at breakfast, Linda receives a call from Wagstaff School's counselor, Mr. Frond, about providing food for the school's upcoming conflict resolution fundraising dinner where Tina is to perform in a skit.
 She volunteers Bob's services to cook spaghetti and meatballs, which Bob does not appreciate for three reasons.
 One, the gig is unpaid.
 Two, he does not like Mr. Frond, referring to him as a "tall drink of annoying".
 Lastly, he suspects the only reason Linda wanted the responsibility was so she can one-up one of her PTA rivals, Colleen Caviello, who made baked ziti for the same fundraiser the previous year that everybody enjoyed.
 He eventually agrees, but vows to "half-ass" it.

 Gene arrives in the kitchen with Louise's "Little Princess" toy guitar.
 When asked why, Gene reveals that "Banjo" has inspired him to take on "Choo-Choo" (Brian Posehn), a classmate who destroys Gene's joke-cracking by blurting the punchlines before Gene can.
 So, at lunch that day, Gene waits for Choo-Choo to sit down before confronting him.
 Each time Choo-Choo tries to finish Gene's joke, Gene hits a button on the guitar to interrupt him.
 Gene then says the punchline and tells Choo-Choo not to do it again, although Choo-Choo is more annoyed than anything.
 Louise, meanwhile, is left alone because Gene usually eats his lunch with her and they play a game called "Food Court".